AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/adobe-applications/marketo.md

 ---
-keywords: Experience Platform;home;popular topics;Marketo source connector;Marketo connector;Marketo source;Marketo
-solution: Experience Platform
-title: Create a Marketo Engage source connector in the UI
+title: Create a Marketo Engage Source Connection and Dataflow in the UI
-type: Tutorial
-description: This tutorial provides steps for creating a Marketo Engage source connector in the UI to bring B2B data into Adobe Experience Platform.
+description: This tutorial provides steps for creating a Marketo Engage source connection and dataflow in the UI to bring B2B data into Adobe Experience Platform.
 exl-id: a6aa596b-9cfa-491e-86cb-bd948fb561a8
 ---
-# Create a [!DNL Marketo Engage] source connector in the UI
+# Create a [!DNL Marketo Engage] source connection and dataflow in the UI

 >[!IMPORTANT]
 >